jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/place_cells.md

 workshop_utils.plot_feature_mask(feature_masks, ["All", "Position", "Speed"]);
 ```

 One more wrinkle: the shape of this feature mask depends on the number of basis functions!
 (The number of features is `basis.n_basis_funcs = basis.basis1.n_basis_funcs + basis.basis2.n_basis_funcs`.)
-Thus we need to create a new feature mask for each possible arrangement:
+Thus we need to create a new feature mask for each possible arrangement.
+We do this in a helper function as well:

 <div class="render-user render-presenter">